ericktokuda/libpedsim-fork/README.md

 ## License

-The core library is licensed under the terms of of the GNU Lesser General Public License (LGPL).
+The core library is licensed under the terms of of the GNU Lesser General Public License (LGPL), according to the [authors](http://pedsim.silmaril.org/download/).